Thrive with Wayne Metro

 For more information, please contact the Wayne Metro Call Center at 313-388-9799 or 734-284-6999.

-Wayne Metro provides homeownership counseling, education, and assistance for residents of Wayne County.
+Wayne Metro provides homeownership counseling, and education for residents of Wayne County.
 We also partner with several local lending institutions that offer additional down payment assistance programs and grants.

 I am Empowered: Francesann Lowery